 Blood clot negligence claims

-The team at Potter Rees Dolan has some of the best clinical negligence solicitors in the country to help make sense of what has happened to you and to recover you the compensation you deserve.
+The Manchester-based team at Potter Rees Dolan has some of the best clinical negligence solicitors in the country, and they can help you make sense of what has happened to you, as well as help you to recover the compensation you deserve.
 Our partners Helen Dolan, Lesley Herbertson and Gill Edwards all feature in the prestigious Legal 500 and Chambers guides, along with Senior Solicitor Helen Budge, illustrating the calibre of our legal professionals.

 If you think you are entitled to compensation and are ready to start your blood clot negligence claim, call us on 0800 027 2557.
 If you’d prefer to send us a message, please use our online enquiry form.

 What are blood clots?

 Blood clots are a natural part of your body’s ability to manage injuries.
-They are vital to encourage your body’s healing process if you have sustained a cut or similar superficial injury, but they become problematic if they form in veins or arteries and block them.
+They are vital in encouraging your body’s healing process if you have sustained a cut or similar superficial injury, but they can become problematic if they form in veins or arteries and block them.